 Prepare key information

 Identify where you are going to install CloudGuard WAF and enforce security.
-The environment and deployment type will define which Enforcement Point is applicable to your project.
-You can read more about the different enforcement points in the Gateways & Agents section.
+The environment and deployment type will define which applies to your project.
+You can read more about the different enforcement points in the section.

 Options are to deploy as:

-• Currently in Early Availability - WAF as a service (SaaS) in specified regions world-wide.
+As in specified regions worldwide.
 Routing through the service is done by configuring the relevant DNS records for the site's domain.

 Data Residency refers to the physical or geographical location where your data is stored.

-In the specific case of WAF SaaS there are also separate supported regions for Points of Presence (PoPs).
+In the specific case of , there are also separate supported regions for Points of Presence (PoPs).
 They refer to the physical locations where our Reverse Proxy and WAF agents are deployed, directly influencing your applications' security efficiency and response time.

 According to your environment's location (for latency concerns) and, if applicable, regulation concerns, select the data region (and PoP if applicable) from the supported options.